-Date ratified: February 2021
+Date updated: February 2021 Review Date: September 2023

-Date for Review: September 2022

 Written Calculation Progression

 At Tonwell St Mary's, we have chosen to adopt the Herts for Learning (HfL) ESSENTIALmaths pathway as outlined in our maths intent document.
 This policy aims to illustrate our school's approach to teaching calculations and is linked to the required written formal calculation methods as outlined in the National Curriculum (2013) Mathematics Appendix 1: Examples of formal written methods for addition, subtraction, multiplication and division.